transition-zero/tz-osemosys/README.md

 ### From Otoole outputs (legacy)

-TZ-OSeMOSYS is provided with backwards compatability with the [otoole](https://github.com/OSeMOSYS/otoole) osemosys tooling.
+TZ-OSeMOSYS is provided with backwards compatibility with the [otoole](https://github.com/OSeMOSYS/otoole) osemosys tooling.
 Any legacy models can be loaded from the directory of otoole-formatted csvs.

 ```python
 from tz.osemosys import Model